Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Introduction

 In pre-deep learning eras, the only option for LLIE is the traditional approaches.
-Most traditional LLIE methods utilize Histogram Equalization \cite{pizer1987adaptive,pizer1990contrast,arici2009histogram,lee2013contrast,nakai2013color,ying2017new,wu2017contrast}, Retinex theory \cite{land1971lightness,land1977retinex,lee2013adaptive,wang2013naturalness,wang2014variational,fu2016weighted,cai2017joint}, Dehazing \cite{dong2010fast,li2015low,chiang2011underwater,li2016underwater}, or Statistical methods \cite{celik2011contextual,liang2015contrast,yu2017low,ying2017new,su2017low}.
+Most traditional LLIE methods utilize Histogram Equalization~\cite{pizer1987adaptive,pizer1990contrast,arici2009histogram,lee2013contrast,nakai2013color,ying2017new,wu2017contrast}, Retinex theory~\cite{land1971lightness,land1977retinex,lee2013adaptive,wang2013naturalness,wang2014variational,fu2016weighted,cai2017joint}, Dehazing \cite{dong2010fast,li2015low,chiang2011underwater,li2016underwater}, or Statistical methods ~\cite{celik2011contextual,liang2015contrast,yu2017low,ying2017new,su2017low}.
 While these traditional approaches have solid theoretical foundations, in practice they deliver unsatisfactory results.

 The popularity of deep learning LLIE approaches can be attributed to their superior effectiveness, efficiency, and generalizability.
-Deep learning-based LLIE methods can be divided into the following categories: supervised learning \cite{lore2017llnet,lv2018mbllen,li2018lightennet,wei2018deep,cheng2016learning,wang2019underexposed,zhu2020eemefn,zhang2019kindling,xu2020learning,wang2020lightening,moran2020deeplpf,zhang2021beyond,zhang2021learning,zheng2021adaptive,wang2021seeing,wang2022low,xu2022snr,wu2022uretinex,dong2022abandoning,tu2022maxim,dudhane2022burst,wang2022local,cui2022illumination}, unsupervised learning \cite{jiang2021enlightengan,ma2022toward}, semi-supervised learning \cite{yang2020fidelity} and zero-shot learning \cite{zhang2019zero,guo2020zero,li2021learning,liu2021retinex,zhao2021retinexdip,zheng2022semantic} methods.
-In the past five years, there have been a handful of publications on deep learning-based LLIE (See Fig. \ref{fig:Timeline} and Tab. \ref{tab:summary}), and all learning algorithms have their strengths and limitations.
+Deep learning-based LLIE methods can be divided into the following categories: supervised learning~\cite{lore2017llnet,lv2018mbllen,li2018lightennet,wei2018deep,cheng2016learning,wang2019underexposed,zhu2020eemefn,zhang2019kindling,xu2020learning,wang2020lightening,moran2020deeplpf,zhang2021beyond,zhang2021learning,zheng2021adaptive,wang2021seeing,wang2022low,xu2022snr,wu2022uretinex,dong2022abandoning,tu2022maxim,dudhane2022burst,wang2022local,cui2022illumination}, unsupervised learning~\cite{jiang2021enlightengan,ma2022toward}, semi-supervised learning~\cite{yang2020fidelity} and zero-shot learning~\cite{zhang2019zero,guo2020zero,li2021learning,liu2021retinex,zhao2021retinexdip,zheng2022semantic} methods.
+In the past five years, there have been a handful of publications on deep learning-based LLIE (See Fig. \ref{fig:Timeline} and Tab. \ref{tab:summary}).
+Each of these learning algorithms exhibits its own set of strengths and limitations.
 For instance, unsupervised and zero-shot learning perform on unknown datasets, whereas supervised learning achieves state-of-the-art performance on benchmark datasets.
 It is crucial to carefully examine previous developments since they can offer a detailed knowledge, highlight present challenges, and suggest potential research directions for the LLIE community.